skocz/Trivia-app/backend/README.md

 {
     'searchTerm': 'this is the term the user is looking for' }
-- Returns: any array of questions, a number of totalQuestions that met the search term and the current category string {
+- Response: any array of questions, a number of totalQuestions that met the search term and the current category string {
     'questions': [
         {